 The Church of the Nazarene is a denomination in the Wesleyan-Holiness tradition.
-Their roots go back to the teachings of John Wesley, as well as to various elements of the Holiness movement of the 19th century.
+The roots of the Nazarene Church go back to the teachings of John Wesley, as well as to various elements of the Holiness movement of the 19th century.
 Today there are about 1.8 million members in the Church of the Nazarene, making it the largest of the Holiness movement denominations.

 From the very beginning, the focus of the Nazarene Church has been personal holiness for believers.
-According to the church website, their goal is that all believers “experience a deeper level of life in which there is victory over sin, power to witness and serve, and a richer fellowship with God, all through the filling of the Holy Spirit.”
-In contrast to the modern Pentecostal tongues movement, which teaches that the evidence of Spirit baptism is speaking in tongues, the Nazarene Church teaches that the evidence of Spirit baptism is the fruit of the Spirit (Galatians 5:22–23).
+According to the Church of the Nazarene website, the goal of the Nazarenes is that all believers “experience a deeper level of life in which there is victory over sin, power to witness and serve, and a richer fellowship with God, all through the filling of the Holy Spirit.”
+In contrast to modern Pentecostalism, which teaches that the evidence of Spirit baptism is speaking in tongues, the Nazarene Church teaches that the evidence of Spirit baptism is the fruit of the Spirit (Galatians 5:22–23).

 Following the Arminian doctrine of Wesley, the Nazarene Church teaches that a person can renounce his or her salvation and walk away from a saving relationship with Christ.
 In rejecting eternal security, Nazarenes have no assurance of salvation.
 As a result, there is a real emphasis on working to maintain a right relationship with God within the Nazarene tradition.